mulasik/wta/README.md

 By default, the tool will create a directory ```wta``` in the user's home directory where it will store the output files.
 The output path can be changed by modifying the ```output_path```in the ```VIDEO``` configuration in ```config.py```.

-## Tool Outputs TODO
+## Tool Outputs

-The main outputs of the tool are:
+Text history:
-* text history in ECM in JSON format
+* text history in JSON format
-* all text versions in ECM exported to TXT format
+* all text versions exported to TXT format
-* visualisation of text history in ECM in SVG format
+* visualisation of text history in SVG format

+Sentence histories:
-* text history in PCM in JSON format
+* sentence histories in JSON format
-* sentence history in JSON format
+* sentence histories in TXT format
-* sentence history visualisation in SVG format
+* sentence histories visualisation in SVG format

+Sentencehood:
+* a JSON containing the results of sentencehood evaluation for each SPSF in all sentence histories
+* a TXT containing the results of sentencehood evaluation for each SPSF in all sentence histories

-In case filtering has been activated in the configuration:
+In case filtering has been activated in the configuration, THEtool also generates filtered versions of the text history and sentence histories.

+Text history:
 * filtered text history in JSON format
 * filtered text versions exported to TXT format
-* filtered sentence history in JSON format
 * visualisation of filtered text history in ECM in SVG format

+Sentence histories:
+* filtered sentence histories in JSON format
+* filtered sentence histories in TXT format
-* filtered sentence history visualisation in SVG format
+* filtered sentence histories visualisation in SVG format

 ## Key Terms and Their Definitions